-7 Very Simple Tips You Need to Know to Travel Safely
+7 Very Simple Tips You Need to Know to Travel Safely in 2021

 We all know that crime happens everywhere, even at home – that’s why all countries have police services!
 But somehow when we travel, we let our defenses down and forget the basic things we would do at home.